Tuba Faculty

 Warren Deck

 WARREN DECK, former Principal Tubist of the New York Philharmonic, held the positions of Principal Tubist with the Houston Symphony, and tuba professor at Rice University and the University of Denver.
 He made his solo debut with the New York Philharmonic by performing the world premiere of Roger Kellaway’s Songs of Ascent for Tuba and Orchestra.
 He has made four recordings with the Canadian Brass for Sony Classical and Phillips labels, and Tuba, a recording of leading tuba and euphonium players from Germany and the U.S. on EMI Angel Records.
-Deck is a faculty member at the Aspen Music Festival.
+Deck is a faculty member at the Aspen Music Festival and the San Francisco Conservatory of Music.